 occlusive

 Obstructing movement (of water from the skin).
-This is typically accomplished by putting a water-insoluble barrier/film on
+This is typically accomplished by putting a water-insoluble barrier/film on the skin, which slows water loss and increases the moisture content of the skin.

 oil